Home of Franklin D. Roosevelt National Historic Site: Roosevelt ownership

-During his presidency from March 4, 1933, until his death on April 12, 1945, Franklin made almost 200 visits to Springwood, although he eventually built Top Cottage nearby as a home of his own, separate from his mother's.
+During his presidency from March 4, 1933, until his death on April 12, 1945, Franklin made almost 200 visits to Springwood, although he eventually built wheelchair-friendly Top Cottage nearby as a home of his own.
 The main estate functioned as a "Summer White House" where the President hosted his political associates and other prominent national and international figures.
 In June 1939, when King George VI and Queen Elizabeth, accompanied by Prime Minister of Canada William Lyon Mackenzie King as minister in attendance, made the first visit of a reigning British monarch to the United States, they were hosted at Springwood.
 Other guests included British prime minister Winston Churchill, as well as European royalty such as Queen Wilhelmina, Princess Juliana, and Princess Beatrix of the Netherlands, and Crown Prince Olaf and Crown Princess Märtha of Norway.
 Further, Roosevelt used the estate as a retreat for himself and his political associates on the eves of three of the four elections in which he ran for president.
 When the incoming results indicated that he had won the election, he would go onto the front terrace to deliver his victory speech.

-Roosevelt made his last visit to Springwood in the last week of March 1945, about two weeks before his death.
+Roosevelt made his last visit to Springwood in the final week of March 1945, about two weeks before his death.
 At his own wish he was buried near the sundial in the Rose Garden on April 15, 1945.
 His wife was buried at his side after her death in 1962.
-Also buried here are Fala, their famous scottish terrier, and Chief, a German Shepherd also owned by FDR.
+Also interred there are Fala, their famous Scottish Terrier, and Chief, a German Shepherd also owned by FDR.

 Donation to the United States

-In 1943—two years before he died in office—Roosevelt donated the estate to the American people under the condition that his family maintained a lifetime right to usage of the property.
-On November 21, 1945, after the family had relinquished their rights, the estate was transferred to the U.S. Department of the Interior.
+In 1941, Roosevelt dedicated his papers and a new building to house them on the estate to the public, as the Franklin D. Roosevelt Presidential Library and Museum.
+In 1943—two years before he died in office—Roosevelt donated the entirety of the estate (except for Val-Kill, which had been given to Eleanor) to the American people under the condition that his family maintained a lifetime right to usage of the property.
+On November 21, 1945, after the family had relinquished its rights, the estate was transferred to the U.S. Department of the Interior.
 Since then, the estate has been administered by the National Park Service as a National Historic Site and is open to the public.
 In 2005, the site covered a total area of more than a square mile and received 108,611 visitors.